-Traditional surgery requires a long incision (cut) down the center of the abdomen and a lengthy recovery period.
+Traditional surgery requires a long incision (cut) down the center of the belly and a lengthy recovery period.
 Laparoscopic surgery eliminates the need for this large incision.
 As a result, you may have less pain and scarring after surgery, faster recovery, and less risk of infection.

 Laparoscopy for prostate removal is a common procedure.
 Men who undergo this technique have less blood loss, less need for pain medication, shorter hospital stays, quicker return to regular activities, early removal of urethral catheters (tubes inserted through the penis to drain urine from the bladder), and a quicker recovery.